 Researchers gathering more data on orcas

-Researchers already collect and analyze the whales' waste and breath samples taken when they exhale; satellite tags track where they swim in winter; and drone images provide details about body shape, size and condition.
+Researchers already collect and analyze the whales' waste and breath samples taken when they exhale.
+Satellite tags track where they swim in winter.
+And drone images provide details about body shape, size and condition.

 Now, wildlife veterinarians and other experts want to take that information and create personal health records for each southern resident killer whale.
-Eighty-four of the animals typically appear in Puget Sound from spring to fall.
+About Eighty-four of the animals typically appear in Puget Sound from spring to fall.

 "Ultimately, the real benefit of any health record is to help make (management) decisions," he added.